Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Cabarita recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers in Cabarita shows around 5 residential properties granted approval each year over the past five financial years, totalling an estimated 26 homes.
+AreaSearch analysis of ABS building approval numbers shows Cabarita averaged approximately 5 new dwelling approvals annually over the past five financial years (FY-21 to FY-25), totalling an estimated 26 homes.
 As of FY-26, 1 approval has been recorded.
-On average, 2.4 new residents per year have been gained for each dwelling built between FY-21 and FY-25.
+Each year, around 2.4 new residents were gained per dwelling built on average, reflecting strong demand that supports property values.

-The average construction cost value of new homes is $740,000, indicating a focus on the premium market segment with higher-end properties.
-Compared to Greater Sydney, Cabarita has markedly lower building activity, at 58.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing homes, although building activity has accelerated in recent years.
-The area's established nature is also reflected in its level being under the national average, potentially suggesting planning limitations.
-New building activity consists of 50.0% standalone homes and 50.0% medium and high-density housing.
-This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
+New homes are being constructed at an average cost of $740,000, indicating a focus on the premium market with high-end developments.
+Compared to Greater Sydney, Cabarita has significantly reduced construction activity (58.0% below regional average per person).
+This constrained new construction typically reinforces demand and pricing for existing dwellings, although recent construction activity has increased.
+Nationally, this activity is also below average, suggesting possible planning constraints.
+New building activity consists of 50.0% standalone homes and 50.0% attached dwellings, favouring higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+Cabarita has a low density characteristic with around 200 people per dwelling approval.

 Frequently Asked Questions - Development